kadertopancs/kadertopancs/README.md

 - Test Automation Fundamentals

 ## 🔄 Currently
-Working on Java projects and preparing for test automation (Selenium, API testing)
+Working on Java projects and preparing for test automation (Selenium)